-First things first, Highlanders Football Club (Bosso) is a community institution based in Bulawayo a city in Matabeleland and not a national institution as someone has been trying to ‘remind’ us on Facebook.
-That is not a slip of the tongue but a calculated misinformation.
-Bosso is not funded by the Zimbabwean state but the community among other alternative funders.
-IsiNdebele is the major language in Bulawayo so expecting Bosso players to be competent in the language is not asking for too much while emphasising the importance of players embracing the values of the club is a reasonable demand not exclusive to Bosso.
+First things first: (1) Highlanders Football Club (Bosso) is a community institution based in Bulawayo, a city in Matabeleland, and not a national institution as someone has been trying to ‘remind’ us on Facebook.
+That was not a slip of the tongue but a calculated misinformation, (2) Bosso is not funded by the Zimbabwean state but individuals in the community among other alternative sources of income, (3) IsiNdebele is the major language spoken in Bulawayo so expecting Bosso players to be competent in the language is not asking for too much, and (4) football players and supporters form a community sharing mutual goals, there is ongoing interaction (direct and indirect) both in the stadium during the matches and outside games and the stadium hence emphasising the importance of players embracing the values and traditions of the club is a reasonable expectation and one not exclusive to Bosso.

 It is disturbing that an influential journalist, albeit in their capacity as a world citizen, would be willingly complicit in the peddling of untruths and half-truths.
+Yes, people have a right to express their opinions but no one has a right to ignorance.
 Emmet Ndlovu clearly spoke about the need to revisit the guiding principles and values of Highlanders FC.
 Now it is alleged, in some quarters, Ndlovu ‘vowed’ not to sign ethnic Shona footballers yet those peddling the story have yet to provide tangible evidence.

 The quality, credibility and motive of the debate is questionable.
 Conjectural evidence is being used to discredit Ndlovu and insult the whole of ethnic Ndebele people as tribalists.
 A conspicuous flaw in this debate is the absence of Ndlovu’s audio from his interview in South Africa.
-If the debate is meant to question and/ or encourage transparency in Zimbabwean football, then the audio should form the basis of the exchanges and not mere interpretations of interpretations of rumours from those who supposedly heard the audio.
+If the debate is meant to question and/ or encourage transparency in Zimbabwean football, and Highlanders in particular, then the audio should form the basis of the exchanges and not mere interpretations of interpretations of rumours from those who supposedly heard the audio.

-Advancing equal access to opportunity is both morally right and good football business as is preserving the club’s values and traditions; the Bosso executive knows that discrimination restricts team development and success which is the reason why Ndlovu touches on the importance of an expansive and inclusive youth policy.
+Advancing equal access to opportunity is both morally right and good football business as is preserving the club’s values and traditions; the Bosso executive knows that any real or perceived discrimination restricts team development and success which is the reason why Ndlovu touches on the importance of an expansive and inclusive youth policy.
 How this is turned into a debate about tribalism and seen as such by some Matabeles belies reason.